Making a CAO Application

 So How do I Apply?

 The vast majority of applications are made online.
 The online application form is available from November at http://www.cao.ie The CAO handbook gives a list of every course in every college in the CAO.
-This list is also available on this website useful links It is useful to first browse through all of the courses on offer.
-Do your careers research
+This list is also available on this website at useful links.
+It is helpful to first browse through all of the courses on offer.
+Do your careers research, and make sure you know what courses you are eligible for.

 The CAO Form